ibexa/documentation-developer/docs/api/field_type_reference.md

 }
 ```

-Response should list the exposed Field Type settings:
+The response will list the exposed Field Type settings:

 - minimumRows
 - columns